willfurnass/sheffield_hpc/hpc/connecting.rst

 Connecting using a password or SSH public key authentication will determine whether Multifactor Authentication (MFA) will be mandatory during the login process.
-The authentication requirements per cluster are summarized below:
+The authentication requirements per cluster are summarised below:

 +----------+---------------------------------------+---------------------------------------------------------------------------------------------------+
 | Cluster  | From campus or via VPN                | From off campus and without a VPN connection                                                      |